-THE CONNECTION WARRIOR
+THE INNER EMOTIONAL WARRIOR

 In LINGO, serial entrepreneur, business coach, and host of Creative Warriors podcast, Jeffrey Shaw reveals how to make your business irresistible to your ideal customers by speaking their Secret Language.